data2viz/data2viz/scale/README.md

 The visual output of scale can be a lot of things:
  - a dimension that could be used as a size, a thickness, a speed, a delay, a translation,....
  - a color,
- -

-Scales play a enormous role in dataviz.

-Some definitions
+Some definitions:

-**Quantitative** : represented by an number.
+- **Quantitative** : represented by an number.

-**Continuous**: when the dimension can take all the values between a range.
+- **Continuous**: when the dimension can take all the values between a range.
-Ex: a size between 0 m and 2 m.
+Ex: a size between 0 meter and 2 meters.

-**Discrete** : limited number of values without meaning between those values (Ex:
+- **Discrete** : limited number of values without meaning between those values (Ex:
 Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday)

 In scales, both inputs and outputs can be continuous or discrete.

 domain contains the bounds of the interval that is going to be transformed.